What is KaiOS?

 as a means to keep Amazon's Alexa out of the picture (no

 competition from Microsoft's Cortana).
-By the way, the light
+By the way, the

-version of Android (Android Go) is not making an impact in the
+scaled-down version of Android (Android Go) is not making an impact in the

 American market.
 The price of Android Go